-The Tentatively Selected Mitigation Plan (TSMP) would mitigate bottomland hardwoods (BLH-Dry), bottomland hardwoods (BLH-Wet), scrub shrub, swamp, wet pasture, and fresh marsh impacts incurred from construction of the NFL NOV improvements through the purchase mitigation bank and ILF credits; and would mitigate open water, intermediate, brackish and saline marsh impacts through the construction of the Coleman Floodside (FS) Brackish Marsh project.
+The Tentatively Selected Mitigation Plan (TSMP) would mitigate bottomland hardwoods (BLH-Dry), bottomland hardwoods (BLH-Wet), scrub shrub, swamp, wet pasture, and fresh marsh impacts incurred from construction of the NFL NOV improvements through the purchase mitigation bank and ILF credits.
+Mitigation for intermediate, brackish and saline marsh impacts will be addressed in a forthcoming document to ensure adequate mitigation for those impacts.
+Impacts to open water habitat has been included in with the marsh type that it was located in and was assessed in that habitats WVA analysis and will be mitigated in that marsh types mitigation.

 BLH-wet impacts would be mitigated by purchase of BLH-wet credits from a mitigation bank.
-Nonwetland bottomland hardwood (BLH-dry) and scrub shrub impacts would be mitigated by purchase of BLH-wet credits.
+Non-wetland bottomland hardwood (BLH-dry) and scrub shrub impacts would be mitigated by purchase of BLH-wet credits.
 Swamp impacts would be mitigated by purchasing available swamp credits from a mitigation bank.
 Freshwater marsh and wet pasture impacts would be mitigated by purchasing available ILF credits and mitigation bank credits.
 Based on the proposals received, if the costs for implementing the mitigation bank projects exceed those for the next ranked project, then the next ranked project would likely become the new plan for this habitat type in the TSMP.
 To ensure that the assessment of the functions and services provided by the mitigation bank match the assessment of the lost functions and services at the impacted site credits from mitigation banks would be determined by the same version of the WVA model used to assess the impacts from constructing the NFL NOV.